 - 19 people become victims of identity theft every minute.3

-- The average victim can expect to spend $500 dollars and 30 hours on average resolving each identity theft crime.
+- The average victim can expect to spend $500 and 30 hours resolving each identity theft crime.

 If you are worried, you can freeze your credit to protect your identity.
 Just pay a small fee to keep your personal information from being used to obtain new lines of credit.
 If you want more facts about identity theft, check out our article here for more scary identity theft stats.